danthegoodman1/OpenSigma/README.md

 # OpenSigma

 An open source version of Stripe's Sigma: Analytics and archival of Stripe events.
+Backfills from existing events, and receives new updates through Stripe webhooks.

-backfills from existing events, and receives new updates through Stripe webhooks.
+Designed to be run with Bun.

 ## Features